mhenke/CFML-in-100-minutes/cfml100mins.markdown

 ### Classes

 A "class" is an abstract idea, it defines what all objects of that type can know and do.
 Think of the chair you're sitting in.
-Its not an abstract chair, it is an actual chair.
+It’s not an abstract chair, it is an actual chair.
 While a "Chair" class would represent a chair in the abstract sense, we would call the actual chair an "instance" of the "Chair" class.
 It is a *realization* of the idea of the Chair.
 It has measurable attributes like height, color, weight.
 The class Chair, on the other hand, is *abstract*.
 It is abstract in the sense that the class's attributes, such as weight, color, and size, cannot be determined ahead of time.

 Once we define a class, we create an instance of that class like this: